 FEDERAL GRANT REQUIREMENTS

-It is the policy of Washington Global to adhere to all federal guidelines covered under the Super Circular and EDGAR.
+It is the policy of Washington Global to adhere to all federal guidelines covered under Uniform Grant Guidance and EDGAR.

-The Super Circular mandates that all costs paid with federal funds be necessary (needed for performance or administration of the grant), allocable (cost benefits the program in proportion to the amount of money paid), and reasonable (LEA follows sound business practices, pays a fair market price, and acts with prudence under the circumstances.
+Uniform Grant Guidance mandates that all costs paid with federal funds be necessary (needed for performance or administration of the grant), allocable (cost benefits the program in proportion to the amount of money paid), and reasonable (LEA follows sound business practices, pays a fair market price, and acts with prudence under the circumstances.
 Funds should be targeted where the needs are greatest.
 EDGAR covers three broad components: i) financial management, ii) procurement, and iii) inventory management systems.

-Washington Global will comply with Procurement Standards as defined in 2 CFR 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards,” Subpart D, Sections 200.318-200.326, for all federal grant funded procurements.
-The Purchase Order-Federal Grant Compliance form will be completed by anyone making a purchase of supplies, services, or travel that will be reimbursed with federal grant funds.

-The School reviews the following websites: https://www.sam.gov and Excluded Parties List - OCP - DC to ensure that prospective vendors are not debarred or suspended.
-The School takes a screen snapshot of the page on the date of inquiry and saves the information electronically to ensure evidence of compliance with this requirement is readily available.

-For equipment purchased fully or partially by federally funded dollars, Washington Global follows all regulations and requirements stated in 2 CFR 200.13 (or subsequent guidance).
-Any equipment purchased with federal funds must be used in the program/project in which it was acquired as long as it is needed.
-It will be used on other programs providing such use does not interfere with the work on the programs for which it was originally acquired.

 Federal grant dollars should be used to supplement, not replace (i.e., supplant) spending that would have happened anyway using local money had the federal funds not been available.
 Additionally, Washington Global will comply with maintenance of effort (MOE) and Excess Cost requirements.

+Washington Global will comply with Procurement Standards as defined in 2 CFR 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards,” Subpart D, Sections 200.318-200.326, for all federal grant funded procurements.

-The CEO and Accountant will be responsible for completing grant budgets, applications and budget amendments, with the final authorization provided by the CEO and Board Chair (when applicable).
+The CEO and Accountant will be responsible for completing grant budgets, applications and budget amendments, with the final authorization provided by the CEO.

+In accordance with Uniform Grant Guidance,

+If purchase is less than $10,000, WGLO will verify that the purchase was reasonable, necessary, and that all practical efforts were made to distribute purchases equitably among qualified suppliers.

+If purchase is between $10,000 and $249,999, WGLO will review pricing/bids/quotes from at least three vendors, compare the costs of each, and store records of the review of the pricing/bids/quotes.

+If purchase is greater than $250,000, WGLO will solicit competitive proposals or sealed bids through a formal process in accordance with federal, state, and local requirements.

+If purchase is considered a Sole Source, WGLO shall store all records and analysis in support of that assessment.

+The Federal Grant Compliance Checklist will be completed by anyone making a purchase of supplies, services, or travel that will be reimbursed with federal grant funds.
 Washington Global will ensure that reimbursement requests cover the appropriate grant period and will verify that all goods/services for which Washington Global is seeking federal reimbursement have not only been purchased and paid for but have been actually received by the school.
 It will retain invoices and contracts onsite as backup for reimbursement requests.

 Washington Global will follow the first in/first out (FIFO) policy when seeking reimbursements of its federal grants.
 Washington Global will seek to draw down the earlier grant period of a grant when multiple years of a grant are concurrently open.

 TIME & EFFORT REQUIREMENTS